Narmilan-A/Remote-Weed-Detection/bitou_bush/scripts/multispectral/README.md

 - **Decrease Patch Size**: Reduce patch size from 256 to 128 or smaller, while also decreasing the overlap.
 - **Trim Down Model Layers**: Reduce the number of layers in the model architecture, transitioning from higher numbers (e.g., 1024) to lower ones (e.g., 64, 256, or 512).
 - **Adjust Batch Size and Learning Rate**: Modify batch size and learning rate to optimize memory usage during training.
-- **Utilize High-Performance Computing (HPC)**: Consider using powerful GPU setups like A100, QUT HPC, or Google Colab Pro Plus for successful training with large multispectral data and deep learning models.
+- **Utilise High-Performance Computing (HPC)**: Consider using powerful GPU setups such as A100 for successful training with large multispectral data and deep learning models.

 #### Prediction
 For memory-efficient prediction, follow these recommendations: